dangoslen/dangoslen-me-site/content/blog/using-gatsby-to-build-a-blog.md

 Ultimately, I just choose the one that when I started was simplest for me to understand.
 Gatsby just happened the one that "clicked" with me first.
 This is largely because of this [tutorial](https://daveceddia.com/start-blog-gatsby-netlify/) and the [starter blog repo](https://github.com/gatsbyjs/gatsby-starter-blog) built by Gatsby themselves.

 ### Choosing the CMS
 This decision was honestly already in the bag.
+Partly because the starter repo I mention above was built for Netlify, so why try something different?

-I loved my earlier experience with Netlify so much it was the no-brainer option.
-I enjoyed how quickly I was able to go from a `git` repository to a website without dealing with a server, a confusing configuration file or even a domain.
-I even transferred my domain, `dangoslen.me` over before I began this re-write and hosted my nearly hand-coded HTML site on Netlify too.
+The other reason was I had played around with Netlify before and had loved it already.
+Kent C. Doods had written about how he uses Netlify and he made it look really simple.
+I took my existing dangoslen.me repository, set it up in Netlify, and boom: working website.
+It went so well I even transferred my domain and I've been hosting it on Netlify ever since.

 ### Building the Thing
 Once I had made these decisions, I did what ever developer says to not do: just started coding.
 I cloned the starter blog repo and started breaking things immediately. 😂